AlexRuzin/Helios/README.md

     8. RTO is applied to the extension.

-### RTO
+### RTO -- The Right-to-Left UTF8 Character Override

 RTO, or the Right-to-left Override trick is a feature of MS Windows that allows files to be named in Arabic languages.
 This is especially useful in malware, because it tricks the user into thinking the executable is of the expected extension.
 For instance: